 - Painted Desert Rim (1 mile out-and-back).

-Other Things to Do In and Near Petrified Forest National Park
+Other Things to Do Near Petrified Forest National Park

-- Grabbing a beer at the Empty Pockets Saloon, which has an abundance of ol’ Wild West vibes and friendly locals.
+- Grabbing a beer at the Empty Pockets Saloon, a local dive bar that has lowkey Wild West vibes and friendly regulars

 - Digging for petrified wood at Dobell Ranch.
-Instead of breaking federal law and yoinking petrified wood from the national park, why don’t you dig some up yourself at Dobell Ranch?
+Instead of breaking federal law and yoinking petrified wood from the national park, just dig some up here instead!
 This family-run establishment appears to be the only place in town that lets you go on your own excavating expedition- perfect for a family outing or a unique afternoon activity.

 - Picking up a kitschy Route 66 souvenir at the Jack Rabbit Trading Post.
 This souvenir shop, dating back to the 1940s, has become almost iconic with respect to Route 66 history, in part, due to an enormous fiberglass rabbit in front of the store that you can mount (it takes all kinds, folks).